rticommunity/rticonnextdds-connector-js/examples/nodejs/web_socket/README.md

 publisher.
 * Run the web server `node ./reader_web_socket.js`
 * In a browser, navigate to [http:/localhost:7400](http://127.0.0.1:7400)
-* Select how you would like to visualise the data (simple, chart or maps).
+* Select how you would like to visualize the data (simple or maps).
-* Navigating to [http://localhost:7400/simple](http://localhost:7400/simple) will show the simple visualisation and [http://localhost:7400/maps](http://localhost:7400/maps) will show the maps visualation.
+* Navigating to [http://localhost:7400/simple](http://localhost:7400/simple) will show the simple visualization and [http://localhost:7400/maps](http://localhost:7400/maps) will show the maps visualization.